UniqKey/openshiftbot/README.md

 - [ ] cron check that `oc version` has matching client and server versions
 - [ ] check local build tags against upstream latest tags
 - [ ] poll `oc get events`, deduplicate and tell the room

+### Setup On OpenShift Online

+This hubot runs the oc command.
+That reads the kubeconfig file created by `oc login`.
+The openshift template mounts a secret called `kubconfig` into the deployment.
+To create that secret you need to perform an `oc login` and load the generated kubconfig file into an openshift secret using the provide secret.

+You probably want the bot to have read-only access to your projects.
+Jenkins hubots can do turnover approvals to release software and that's probably a safer route that having people run custom oc write commands from slack:

+ 1. Create a new openshift.com free account
+ 1. Add it as a collaborator to your main account and grant it only "view" access to your project
+ 1. Backup your `~/.kube/config` and generate a new one by logging into openshift as the new read-only user.
+ 1. Copy the newly generated kubconfig as `kubconfig` in the local director.
+That file name is in the .gitignore so that you won't accidently commit it.
+(We use `git secret` to encrypt it).
+ 1. To be continued...

 ### Running openshiftbot Locally